hbkwong/familyfridaydemo/README.md

 As emails are opened in in diverse environments (mobile, tablet, desktop, Outlook, Gmail, etc.), the HTML email itself should be responsive.
 Formatting of the HTML email is constructed with the MJML framework.

-To store teammates' feedback in a database, each numbered button represents an HTML form.
-A `POST` request is sent upon submission, with hidden fields capturing the `rating`, `user_id`, and `lunch_id`.
+**In the original implementation** of storing teammates' feedback in a database, each numbered button represented an HTML form.
+A `POST` request was sent upon submission, with hidden fields capturing the `rating`, `user_id`, and `lunch_id`.

 ```html
 <form action="<%= reviews_url %>" method="POST">